- About us

 Who should I speak to about a histology test?

 All specimens are assigned to pathologists based on a monthly roster.
-If you have a question regarding a particular case, contact the assigned pathologist through the Aotea Pathology medical secretaries.
+If you have a question regarding a particular case, contact the assigned pathologist through the Wellington SCL medical secretaries.

 If the assigned pathologist is unavailable, it is possible for other pathologists to comment on the case.
 In complex cases, the assigned pathologist is in the best position to provide a final diagnosis as they have seen and described the original specimen.
 Other pathologists will only have a description of the specimen and the slides.